isalva2/CIM_UrbanScanner/README.md

 ## Model Description

+### Physics-Informed Neural Networks (PINNs)

+A Physics-Informed Neural Network (PINN) is a type of neural network that incorporates known physical laws, typically in the form of partial differential equations (PDEs), directly into the training objective.
+Rather than relying entirely on supervised data, PINNs use these governing equations to constrain the model and guide learning in regions where data may be sparse or noisy.

+In this project, we use a PINN to model the spread of nitrogen dioxide ($\text{NO}_2$) in an urban area using the convection-diffusion equation.
+This PDE captures both the diffusive behavior of the pollutant and its transport due to wind fields.
+The network is trained to predict pollution concentration and wind velocities across space and time, while minimizing both data discrepancy and the residual of the convection-diffusion equation.
+This allows the model to interpolate physical behavior and maintain consistency with the underlying dynamics of air pollution transport.
+Physics Informed Nueral Networks (PINN) are an extension of

 ### Convection-Diffusion Equation of Air Pollution Propogation

 We can model the diffusion of $\text{NO}_2$ using air propogation dynamics using the convection-diffusion equation, a more advanced form of the diffusion equation considering the influence of bulk velocity: